 If you are not able to file your return by the due date, you generally can get an automatic 6-month extension of time to file.
 To get this automatic extension, you must file Form 4868 (PDF).
 Or, you can file Form 4868 electronically (e-file), using your personal computer, or through a tax professional.
+You do not have to explain why you are asking for the extension.
+You will be contacted only if your request is denied.
 For more information about filing electronically, see the form instructions.

 The form must show your properly estimated tax liability based on the information available to you.